alexalpz/learning-node/README.md

-# Learning node.js

-Here's my progress of what I have learned so far with LinkedIn **Learning Node.js** course.
+Here i've recorded my learning process using LinkedIn Learning.
 I've taken the time to try and really understand each lecture.
-Here are the exercises I've been able to work with:
+Here are the exercises I've been able to work with from specific courses:

+# Learning node.js Course

 * Understanding what node is, it's benefits and asynchronouse tasks and callbacks
 * Written my own module, managed third-party packages with npm and create package.json files